-The risk response strategy describes the type of response to each risk and how this will be implemented.
-A unique response strategy is important because it describes the authorized response plan for each risk.
+The risk response strategy describes the type of response to each risk.
 The response strategy for each risk is structured using the Table 8 strategy types combined with a unique description.
-The response may address the root cause and/or the effect of the risk.
-An effective response strategy requires budget and schedule authorization to implement the response.
-Risk responses consider input from-and are communicated to-all relevant project stakeholders [17].
+An effective response strategy requires budget and schedule authorization to implement the response for each risk.
+The response may address the root cause and/or the effect of the risk and should consider input from-and are communicated to-all relevant project stakeholders [18].

-The four strategy types for negative risk responses in Table 8 include: avoid, transfer, mitigate, and accept.
-The avoid strategy is usually preferred because the risk will not have any impact on the project.
+The four strategy types for negative risk (threats) responses include: avoid, transfer, mitigate, and accept, Table 8.
+The avoid strategy is usually preferred because the risk will not occur and impact the project.
 The transfer strategy may be used if an important risk cannot be avoided or mitigated, and there is a third party willing to accept the risk.
 The mitigate strategy may be the most common strategy where efforts are made to reduce the probability and/or impact of the risk.
-An accept strategy may be chosen because the risk impacts are negligible.
+An accept strategy may be chosen because the risk impacts are negligible and no actions are needed.
 Alternatively, the accept strategy may be conditional if a process is started under controlled conditions to verify risk assumptions, or it may be temporary if data is obtained under controlled conditions for future risk reassessment.

-The positive risk response strategies from Table 8 are complementary to the associated negative strategies.
-Positive risk response strategies are planned to maximize impact from uncertain opportunities.
+The positive risk (opportunity) response strategies are complementary to the associated negative strategies, Table 8.
+Positive risk response strategies aim to maximize impact from uncertain opportunities.

 Table 8.
-Risk Response Strategies [17]
+Risk Response Strategies [18]